 The Committee responded by reiterating its concern regarding the application of the principles of proportionality and necessity that govern the use of force.

-France’s responses, which failed to address the core of the issue, show a reluctance to tackle the issue of violence committed by law enforcement, and to acknowledge the legitimate concerns of racial minorities.
+France’s responses, which failed to address the core of the issue, showed a reluctance to tackle the issue of violence committed by law enforcement, and to acknowledge the legitimate concerns of racial minorities.
 We recall that in 2022, the Committee on the Elimination of Racial Discrimination noted ‘with concern the case concerning the death of Adama Traoré’, and recommended that France ‘conclude the investigation into the case concerning the death of Adama Traoré, so that those responsible are brought to justice and appropriately punished’.

 One of our key recommendations was that French authorities should ensure that investigations into deaths or injuries caused by police actions are genuinely independent and impartial.
 We also urged the Committee to demand that victims of police violence and their families have access to justice and adequate reparations.
 Other civil society organisations also pushed for these demands in their submissions.

 The Committee echoed these recommendations in its final observations.
 In particular, the Committee called on France to ensure that all allegations of excessive force are promptly, thoroughly, and impartially investigated, and that accountability measures, including criminal prosecution where appropriate, are pursued.
-Furthermore, it reiterated the importance of ensuring access to justice for the victims of police violence and their families.
+Furthermore, the Committee reiterated the importance of ensuring access to justice for the victims of police violence and their families.

 This recognition of our recommendations is a crucial step forward in the fight for justice, but it is only a part of the larger struggle to address the systemic issues of police violence in France.